JonStudders/low-latency-arbitrage-backtester/README.md

 - N = 2-4 * (t)

-This makes the z-score normalization pair-specific and statistically justified.
+This makes the z-score normalisation pair-specific and statistically justified.

 ## Notes

 - This project uses Yahoo Finance API through the `yfinance` library
 - The system has no automatic retry mechanism for failed API calls
-- All timestamps are standardized to UTC for consistency
+- All timestamps are standardised to UTC for consistency
 - Missing data points are dropped during alignment (no forward/backward fill)
 - Initially 'Raw Spread' was used in the data processing, but I opt'd for Hedge Ratio due to the Scalability and industry standard.